decred/politeia/politeiad/cmd/legacyimport/README.md

 A userid from a localdb must be set in order to test the legacy import locally.
-This is because `politeiawww` will throw a `user not found` error when it tries to locally fetch the userid coming from the git repository.
+This is because `politeiawww` will throw a `user not found` error when it tries to locally fetch userid's coming from the git records.

 ##### Usage